vermicida/data-pipelines/README.md

 It is assumed that the tools below are properly installed locally:

+- [Python](https://www.python.org/) is a programming language that lets you work quickly and integrate systems more effectively.
+Versión 3.x is required.
+- [pip](https://pip.pypa.io/en/stable/) is the package installer for Python.
+- [Virtualenv](https://virtualenv.pypa.io/en/latest/) is a tool to create isolated Python environments.
 - [Amazon Web Services](https://aws.amazon.com/) is the world's most comprehensive and broadly adopted cloud platform, offering over 165 fully featured services from data centers globally.
 - [Docker Engine / Desktop](https://hub.docker.com/search/?type=edition&offering=community) powers millions of applications worldwide, providing a standardized packaging format for diverse applications.